 No matter when, where, or how, if a mom decides to birth she deserves to make those decisions!”

 This story was submitted to Love What Matters by Aly McClain of Ohama, Nebraska.
-You can follow her journey on Instagram here and her website here.
+You can follow her journey on Instagram here.
 Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this:

 Provide beauty and strength for others.
 SHARE this story on Facebook with family and friends.